-The south bank of London's Thames river packs a lot into an easily walkable area, making it the ideal destination for a family day out.
+The south bank of the River Thames packs a lot into an easily walkable area, making it the ideal destination for a family day out.

-After stopping for much-needed refreshments, head up the Thames towards Bankside.
-Kids and culture don't always go hand in hand, but at Tate Modern there's a range of free activities for families and children.
+After lunch, head up the Thames towards Bankside.
+Kids and culture don't always go hand-in-hand, but at Tate Modern there's a range of free activities for families and children.
 Budding artists can learn all about modern art in the dedicated Family Zone.

 Wander along the Thames and you'll come to the full-scale reconstruction of Sir Francis Drake's world-famous galleon, The Golden Hinde.
 Create your own swashbuckling adventures as you tread the boards on a self-guided tour of this magnificent ship.